Zoe's Place hospice saved by huge charity appeal

 Nurses Katy Jones and Laura Knight were among 41 staff whose jobs were at risk after the closure was announced

-Zoe's Place said the fundraising effort included comedy gigs and other sponsored events held as well as support from some of the city’s more well-known sons and daughters.
+Zoe's Place said the fundraising effort included comedy gigs and other sponsored events as well as support from some of the city’s more well-known sons and daughters.

-Ex-Liverpool footballer Robbie Fowler, musician Jamie Webster, mixed-martial-arts fighters Paddy Pimblett and Meatball Molly and comedians John Bishop and Adam Rowe have joined the campaign.
+Ex-Liverpool footballer Robbie Fowler, musician Jamie Webster, mixed martial arts fighters Paddy Pimblett and Meatball Molly, and comedians John Bishop and Adam Rowe have joined the campaign.

 Mr Byrne also vowed to raise the wider issue of funding for children's hospices in parliament.